tuvo1106/aws-primer/certified_cloud_practitioner.md

 **Compliance Programs**
 Examples

-- Health Insruance Portability and Accountability Act (HIPAA)
+- Health Insurance Portability and Accountability Act (HIPAA)
   - US Legislation that provides data privacy and security provisions for safeguarding medical information.
 - The Payment Card Industry Data Security Standard (PCI DSS)
   - Standard for when you want to sell things online and you need to handle credit card information.